 1) Buffer: Buffer is a social media scheduling service.
 You can schedule your social updates to a variety of social networks through buffer at no time.
 The free version has limited uploads and social network facility but the paid version as they call it is “awesome”.
 It allows more networks and more bulk scheduling.
 Buffer allows you to check the performance of each update.

 2)Hootsuite: It is also a similar scheduling and social media updating tool.
 You can use it to update to your own social media networks.
 The analytics offered by Hootsuite is more or less similar to buffer.
 Hootsuite as its own URL shortening service which is a major turn off because the paid version supports the standard URL shorteners while the free version uses owl.ly which in itself is less efficient as compared to others like bit.ly.
+If you're looking for the premium version, I think you might want to compare Sendible vs Hotsuite because the former is a better option when it comes to client management.

 4) Buzzsumo: It is a paid tool but worth every penny invested into it.
 It is the ultimate content marketing tool.
 It gives you the ultimate answer on which content is working well.
 This will help you to frame your strategy for social media and content marketing and come up with ideas and articles that will be received well by your audience.